-Peacock Entertainment Crew (PEC) - Recognizing that co-curricular activities and social life are important at Upper Iowa, PEC is the major planning organization for all student activities.
+Peacock Entertainment Crew (PEC) - Peacock Entertainment Crew is Upper Iowa University's Student Activities Board.
+Recognizing that co-curricular activities and social life are important at Upper Iowa, PEC is the major planning organization for all student activities.
 Comprised of student leaders, PEC's goal is to program a wide variety of cultural, social, recreational and educational events for the UIU campus community.